Stroke- Is there LIFE after stroke?

 There is life after anything that happens to us.
 It is how we overcome it that defines life.
 Stroke is not the end of one’s life.
 I have seen many patients recovering (not fully) from stroke.
 They are no different than those who are “normal”.
 Indeed, their movements may be slow, sluggish, weak or uncoordinated, but they still get enjoy life.
 The most important action to take is to start physiotherapy as soon as the person is medically stable; DO NOT WAIT!
 The sooner you start, the sooner your brain gets to repair and regenerate.

 Stroke recovery is not without hard work, tears and sweat.
 Most will only regain their function after doing physiotherapy and rehabilitation.
-Physiotherapy is very important for someone with stroke.
 The physiotherapist will be there to train with them, educate them and to give them assurance that they will be alright.
 The physiotherapist will be someone that holds their hand till their rehabilitation journey is completed.
 It is like how a parent will hold their children’s hand till they are strong enough to walk on their own.

 Doing physiotherapy will require discipline and will.
 The saying goes “When there’s a will, there’s a way”.
-The “will” comes from them and the “way” comes from the physiotherapist.
-There are many “ways” a physiotherapist can help their stroke recovery, but the primary focus should be active rehabilitation.
+The “will” comes from the patient and the “way” comes from the physiotherapist.
+There are many “ways” a physiotherapist can help their stroke recovery, but the fundamental approach should be active rehabilitation.

 Is there life after stroke?